 9. There isn’t a quick fix, but it’s treatable.

 Anxiety and depression are not pleasant.
 So many try to resist and fight the sensations, or deny the severity of what they are experiencing.
-Unfortunately, some choose to alleviate their clasped hands in supportsymptoms by self-medicating instead of pursuing depression and anxiety treatment that is targeted and effective.
+Unfortunately, some choose to alleviate their symptoms by self-medicating instead of pursuing depression and anxiety treatment that is targeted and effective.
 They may use alcohol, drugs, sex, or other dangerous behaviors to find a quick way to cope with the depression and anxiety symptoms.
 However, this can lead to addiction and self-destruction.
 Quick fixes generally only make things worse.

 Anxiety and depression are treatable with professional help through medication, depression and anxiety therapy, or even alternative approaches.
 Treatment plans are tailored to each individual and work towards managing and reducing anxiety and depression symptoms.